-Like it or not, you’ll have to format your SD card sooner or later because, like any other storage device, SD cards are susceptible to being corrupt.
-Thus, the question is less about whether you need to format your SD card and more about how to go about doing it.
+Sometimes, you'll have to format your SD card because, like any other storage device, SD cards are susceptible to being corrupt.

 In all seriousness though, your Mac is the perfect tool you can use to safely format your SD card, and this article will show the many ways you can do it.